Und3rf10w/kali-anonsurf/README.md

 This repo contains the sources of both the anonsurf and pandora packages from ParrotSec combined into one.

-Modifications have been made to use the DNS servers of Private Internet Access (instead of FrozenDNS) and fixes for users who don't use the resolvconf application.
+Modifications have been made to use the DNS servers of Private Internet Access (instead of FrozenDNS), and fixes for users who don't use the resolvconf application.
 I have removed some functionality such as the gui and iceweasel in ram.

 This repo can be compiled into a deb package to correctly install it on a Kali system.